Microscopic Model building for Black Hole Membranes from Constraints of Symmetry: Eight-Vertex model and deformed CFT

+where $\sigma_1, \sigma_3$ ($\sigma_2, \sigma_4$) are the lattice spins in one (second) Ising sublattice with coupling constant $K_1$ ($K_2$) as shown in \ref{fig:Braxtermodel}, and $K''$ refers to the four-spin coupling that connects the two sublattices.

+It is possible to obtain the statistical weight (partition function) in the row-to-row transfer matrix and corner transfer matrix formulations~\cite{2016-Baxter-Book}.
+In our case, it is convenient to use the corner transfer matrix (CTM) formulation as it directly connects the algebra with the conserved charges.

+CTM can be expressed conveniently in terms of Fermions described by the following $XYZ$ spin-chain Hamiltonian~\cite{1986-Thacker-Physica,1987-Itoyama.Thacker-PRL,1989-Itoyama.Thacker-NPB,2016-Baxter-Book}.
+In this formulation, the partition function is evaluated by choosing a spin in the middle of the lattice and fixing the spins along the vertical and horizontal axes while summing over all spins in the interior of each quadrant~\cite{2016-Baxter-Book}.
+The final sum over the spins along the axes may be interpreted as the trace of a product of four corner transfer matrices.

+Thus we see that the eight vertex Baxter model is closely related to the $XYZ$ spin chain.
+Now we can map it to a theory of Fermions by introducing the Corner Transfer Matrix(CTM).

-It is more convenient for our purpose to describe the model in terms of Corner Transfer Matrix.
-The corner transfer matrix operator can be viewed physically as connecting semi-infinite rows of arrows with a semi-infinite column of arrows of one quadrant of lattice.
+The CTM operator can be viewed physically as connecting semi-infinite rows of arrows with a semi-infinite column of arrows of one quadrant of the lattice.
 In the thermodynamic limit, the following relation holds \cite{2016-Baxter-Book}:

 where $K$ is a complete elliptic integral associated with modulus $k$ and